Prunus subg. Prunus

 Prunus subg.
 Prunus is a subgenus of Prunus.
 This subgenus includes plums, apricots and bush cherries.
-Most species inside this subgenus bear fruit that is sugary, storing large amounts of energy, which is why most Prunus species' fruits are soft and rubbery.
 Some species conventionally included in Prunus subg.
 Amygdalus are clustered with plum/apricot species according to molecular phylogenetic studies.
 Shi et al. (2013) has incorporated subg.
 Amygdalus into subg.
 Prunus, thereby including almonds and peaches in this subgenus.
+The species in this subgenus have solitary flowers or 2–3 in a fascicle.

 Sections according to Shi et al. (2013)

 Shi et al. (2013) divide subg.
 Prunus into seven sections: sect.
 Amygdalus, sect.
 Armeniaca, sect.
 Emplectocladus, sect.
 Microcerasus, sect.
 Persicae, sect.
 Prunocerasus and sect.
 Prunus.
 They form three clades.
 The basal clade is sect.
 Emplectocladus which is sometimes treated as a subgenus.
 The other two clades are the Amygdalus-Persicae clade (sometimes treated as subg.
 Amygdalus) and the Armeniaca-Microcerasus-Prunocerasus-Prunus clade (subg.
 Prunus in a narrow sense).

 Sect.
 Emplectocladus

 Prunus sect.
 Emplectocladus (Torr.)
 A.Gray is the sister group to all the other species in this subgenus, and sometimes treated as a distinct subgenus, Prunus subg.
 Emplectocladus (Torr.)
 S.C.Mason.
 It includes six New World species.